Price Chopper Careers | Supermarket Jobs in USA

 • IT Support Technician

 You’ll help the store team troubleshoot equipment, fix POS system glitches, and set up new technology across departments.
-This job is more technical and suits someone with a background in computers or customer-facing tech support.
+This job suits someone with a background in computers or customer-facing tech support.

 • Marketing Assistant

 Working in marketing means you’ll help coordinate ads, digital promotions, in-store displays, and seasonal events.
-It’s creative, fast-paced, and great for anyone with a communications background who enjoys planning and project management.
+It’s creative, fast-paced, and great for anyone with a communications background.

 Internships & Part-Time Roles